Keyfactor/digicertsym-cagateway/README.md

 ### Binary Installation

 1) Get the Latest Zip File from [Here](https://github.com/Keyfactor/digicertsym-cagateway/releases)
-2) **Gateway Server** - Copy the DigiCertSymProxy.dll to the location where the Gateway Framework was installed (usually C:\Program Files\Keyfactor\Keyfactor AnyGateway)
+2) **Gateway Server** - Copy the DigiCertSymProxy.dll and DigiCertSymProxy.dll.config to the location where the Gateway Framework was installed (usually C:\Program Files\Keyfactor\Keyfactor AnyGateway)

 ### Configuration Changes
 1) **Gateway Server** - Edit the CAProxyServer.exe.config file and replace the line that says "NoOp" with the line below: